SamanthaBooth81/clay_and_fire/README.md

 # Credit
 ## Content

-I used the following websites to help with different areas of my project:
+I used the Code Institutes Boutique Ado Follow Along project to help with building this project along with the following websites:

 ### Styling
 - [Unsplash - Landing Image](https://unsplash.com/photos/uRuF9ABj0NY)